 Alternatively, some programs provide Medical Assisted Treatment.
 Certified doctors prescribe opioid replacement drugs, like Suboxone, intending to taper patients off eventually.
 This and other similar buprenorphine-based medications are synthetic opioids that come with many of the same side effects and withdrawal symptoms as abused opioids.
 One of the primary differences with Suboxone is that the withdrawal syndrome is often harsher and lasts longer than with painkillers or heroin.
 As a result, the detox becomes even more difficult, even with proper medical detox support.

 Many people want to quickly and safely detox from painkillers or heroin without committing to 90-days inpatient or replacing one drug for another.
 That is why New York residents have been flying to Southern California for the WAISMANN METHOD® of rapid opioid detox.
-For 20 years, we have held the reputation as one of the leaders of rapid detox with the highest detox success rate in the country.
-Furthermore, our comprehensive assessment and physical screening followed by treatment in a full service, accredited hospital ensures the highest safety standards.
+For over 22 years, we have held the reputation as one of the leaders of rapid detox with the highest detox success rate in the country.
+Furthermore, our comprehensive assessment and physical screening followed by treatment in a full-service, accredited hospital ensure the highest safety standards.

 The quadruple board-certified medical director is able to fully detox patients in a short amount of time without any pre-determined standards.
 In other words, every patient receives their own individual treatment plan based on their medical history, physical and mental conditions.
 Lastly, post-detox, staff transfer patients to our exclusively renowned recovery center, Domus Retreat.
 Clients spend a few days under the care of supportive staff with access to individual psychotherapy and holistic services to support the body and mind during the transition to living an opioid-free life.